kataru-lang/unity-kataru-demo/README.md

 2. Init Kataru submodule

 TODO: Remove submodule and add Kataru as a git reference in manifest instead.

+## How to Play

+Open "Core" scene then open "StartMenu" as additive scene.

 ## Implementation notes